Financing provided to research, assess and develop an initial concept before a business has reached the start-up phase.

 Liquidity preference is the right to receive a specific value for the stock if the business is liquidated.

-Liquidity event is the way in which an investor plans to close out an investment.
-Liquidity event is also known as exit strategy.
+A liquidity event is the way in which an investor plans to close out an investment.
+Liquidity event is also known as an exit strategy.

 MBI: Management Buy-in or MBI is the purchase of a business by an outside team of managers who have found financial backers and plan to manage the business actively themselves.